jenihamilton/Python/README.md

 # Python

-Python code examples with console screenshots (where applicable).
+Python code examples with screenshots (where applicable).